pymupdf/PyMuPDF/docs/functions.rst

    .. method:: EMPTY_IRECT()

-      Return the "standard" empty / invalid rectangle ``Rect(2147483520.0, 2147483520.0, -2147483648.0, -2147483648.0)`` resp. quad.
+      Return the "standard" empty and invalid rectangle ``Rect(2147483520.0, 2147483520.0, -2147483648.0, -2147483648.0)`` resp. quad.
 Its top-left and bottom-right point values are reversed compared to the infinite rectangle.
 It will e.g. be used to indicate empty bboxes in ``page.get_text("dict")`` dictionaries.
 There are however infinitely many empty or invalid rectangles.